 My receipts are not in English.
 Will the cost to translate the receipts be covered?

-Translation costs will only be covered if you contacted Allianz Global Assistance (Sun Life’s travel benefits provider) before seeking medical treatment.
-Allianz Global Assistance will assume all of these expenses directly as they manage the case.
+Translation costs will only be covered if you contacted Global Excel Management (Sun Life’s travel benefits provider) before seeking medical treatment.
+Global Excel Management will assume all of these expenses directly as they manage the case.

-If a claim is submitted after the fact and Allianz Global Assistance was not contacted to provide assistance, any expenses required in order to submit the claim (such as fees for obtaining medical records, translation expenses, etc.) are your responsibility.
+If a claim is submitted after the fact and Global Excel Management was not contacted to provide assistance, any expenses required in order to submit the claim (such as fees for obtaining medical records, translation expenses, etc.) are your responsibility.